GAT: Generative Adversarial Training for Adversarial Example Detection and Robust Classification: Evaluation methodology

-Having validated the robustness of individual detectors, we evaluate the overall performance of our integrated detection system.
-Recalling our detection rule, we first obtain the estimated class label $k = f(x)$, then use the $k$-th detector's logit output $z(h_k(x))$ to predict: if $z(h_k(x)) \ge T_k$, then $x$ is a natural sample, otherwise it is an adversarially perturbed sample.
-For the sake of this evaluation, we use a universal threshold for all the detectors: $\forall k \in \{1...K\}\, T_k=T$, and report detection performance at a range of universal thresholds.
-In practice, however, the optimal value of each detector's detection threshold $T_k$ should be determined by optimizing a utility function.
+Having validated the robustness of individual binary classifier, we evaluate the overall performance of the proposed approach to detecting adversarial examples.
+According to the detection algorithm, we first obtain the predicted label $\hat k = f(x)$, and then use the $\hat k$-th binary classifier's logit output to predict: if $z_{d_{\hat k}}(x) \ge T$, then $x$ is a clean sample, otherwise it is an adversarially perturbed sample.